 Uncertainty is one of the most fundamental concepts in quantum mechanics, playing an important role in the researches of quantum information and computation, as well as their various applications.

 The history of uncertainty dates back to the early time of quantum mechanics.
-In 1927, Heisenberg discovered his seminal uncertainty principle which defines the fundamental constraints on quantum measurements \cite{heisenberg1927anschaulichen}.
-In 1929, Robertson formulated precise uncertainty relations as symmetric quadratic polynomials of the variances of two observables \cite{robertson1929uncertainty}.
-For any two quantum mechanical observables $A$ and $B$, Robertson has found the following uncertainty inequality,
+In 1927, Heisenberg discovered his profounding uncertainty principle which becomes a fundamental relation in quantum mechanics, showing the precision limitation of joint measurement for incompatible observables \cite{heisenberg1927anschaulichen}.
+In 1929, the Robertson uncertainty relation is formulated through the variances of two observables \cite{robertson1929uncertainty}.
+For any two quantum mechanical observables $A$ and $B$, the Robertson uncertainty can be written as